 Your travel style and what you’re comfortable with is also important!
 After all, you want your travels to be enjoyable!
 Is there flexibility in your time frame and/or destination?
 Sometimes minor adjustments can mean huge differences in the number of miles and points needed for flights or hotels.

 Before applying for travel rewards credit cards, you must focus on the answers to these questions.
 The next steps will be easier because you have clearly defined what your hopes and expectations are.

 I have my travel goal.
 What’s my next step?

 In the beginning, you only need to focus on your travel goals.
-As you get more comfortable, you can diversify your miles and points earnings across a variety of programs.
+There are some travel credit cards like the Chase Sapphire Preferred that all beginners should apply for first.
+But, as you get more comfortable, you can diversify your miles and points earnings across a variety of programs.

 For now, though, use Google Flight Search and the Wiki pages for the airport you’d like to fly into.
 You can search the airlines that fly from your home airport to your destination.
 The Wiki pages will allow you to see which airlines fly into a specific airport and from where.

 For example, if I want to fly into Vancouver, I would Google search the Vancouver Airport’s Wiki page and scroll down to see the chart displaying the flight routes and carriers.

 Or I would search the route I want to fly on Google Flights to see the airlines offering this itinerary.